 Suffering with menopause related issues, Loss, and coping with the implications of this current Coronavirus pandemic.

-50 minute one to one Zoom counselling online or telephone sessions £45
+50 minute one to one individual counselling on Zoom or the telephone £45

 A limited number of concessionary rate sessions are available for short term counselling (6 weeks) for low income, please ask about current availability.

 Please get in touch for details of currently available sessions between 7am and 8pm.